-The applications for ’24-’25 Roosevelt Network Fellowships are now OPEN!
+Applications for ’24-’25 Roosevelt Network Fellowships are now CLOSED!

 The Roosevelt Institute envisions a future where our economy and democracy work for the many, where politics and power are multiracial, and where, as FDR once said, “government is ourselves and not an alien power over us.”
 We invest in people—from undergraduate college students to experts qualified for federal appointments—and deploy them to shift paradigms and build toward this future.